claus-e-andersen/clanMEView/README.md

-(2) Then get the clanTools package from github:
+(2) Then get the clanMEView package from github:

 install_github("clanMEView","claus-e-andersen")